Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions/README.md

 ## Regex Overview

 Regular expressions are sequences of characters that define a search pattern.
-They are incredibly powerful tools for string manipulation, validation, and extraction. the regex we'll be exploring focuses on a common use case, such as validating email addresses or extracting specific information from a text block.
+They are incredibly powerful tools for string manipulation, validation, and extraction.
+The regex we'll be exploring focuses on a common use case, such as validating email addresses or extracting specific information from a text block.

 /^([a-zA-Z0-9._-]+)@([a-zA-Z0-9.-]+)\.([a-zA-Z]{2,6})$/

-Let's break down this regex and understand each component.
+Let's take a visual journey through the email regex pattern to understand how it validates an email address.
 ## Table of Contents

 1. [Start of the Line ^](https://github.com/Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions?tab=readme-ov-file#start-of-the-line-)